a literary journal published by the Black Earth Institute dedicated to re-forging the links between art and spirit, earth and society

 “I cut the kelp up into small pieces and blended it,” she said with a kind of glee in her voice.
 “I’m not sure what it will do!”

 I’d begun to feel unwell in the tossing ship, so I stumbled back to my cabin.
 I fell in and out of sleep all night, images of green slime and paper pulp mixed with memories of the first time I made paper.
 My mother often brought crafts to our Mukilteo beach trips, supplies to fashion tie-dye shirts, wax and plaster of paris to craft sculptures of our hands in the sand, and recycled newsprint to make handmade paper.
-I remembered the magic of lifting the sheet from the paper slurry, the primordial goo from which paper is made.
+I remembered the magic of lifting the sheet from the slurry, the primordial goo from which paper is made.
 Form from formlessness: it seemed like creation itself.
-That delirious night turned out to be a premonition because later, back home in Chicago, I would immerse myself again in the analog art form of hand papermaking, using the kelp I had collected from Svalbard and Watchet.
-I would add it to the slurry, embedding fragments of the parchment-like organisms into the wet sheets and employ kelp slime as formation aid to bond the fibers.
+That delirious night turned out to be a premonition because later, back home in Chicago, inspired by Annique, I would immerse myself again in the analog art form of hand papermaking, using the kelp I had collected from Svalbard and Watchet.
+I would add it to the slurry, embedding fragments of the parchment-like organisms into the wet sheets and employ kelp as formation aid to bond the fibers.
 Was it naïve of me to want to hold everything together with slime?

 10. After two weeks at sea, the Antigua docked at Longyearbyen.
-Within the grasp of the internet, our cellphone and computer screens lit up with the first news items about Harvey Weinstein and reports of Russian trolls using social media to sow divisions among Americans.
+Within the grasp of the internet, our cellphone and computer screens lit up with the first news about Harvey Weinstein and reports of Russian trolls using social media to sow divisions among Americans.
 But what I found astonishing was how, outside the confines of the ship, our group dynamic changed.
 We were twenty-nine individual artists again.
 We didn’t eat every meal together.
 We weren’t a whisper away from a conversation.
 I experienced this separation as a loss, even if it was inevitable.

 Devra Freelander, to whom this essay is dedicated, was one of the most generous and insightful artists on board.
 Her life was taken on July 1, 2019, while cycling in Brooklyn New York.
 She is greatly missed.